 Blue Cash Preferred® Card from American Express is one of the market’s best cash back credit cards, according to our editors.
-It provides generous rewards in some of the biggest everyday spending categories, offering 6% cash back on the first $6,000 you spend at U.S. supermarkets each year as well as 3% cash back at U.S. gas stations and purchases at certain U.S. department stores.
-Plus, its $200 bonus for spending $1,000 in the first three months can help defray the cost of its $95 annual fee.
+It provides generous rewards in some of the biggest everyday spending categories, offering 6% cash back on U.S. streaming subscriptions and 6% cash back at U.S. supermarkets on the first $6,000 you spend each year (1% cash back after that) as well as 3% cash back at U.S. gas stations and on transit.
+Plus, its $250 bonus for spending $1,000 in the first three months can help defray the cost of its $95 annual fee.

 Compared to the Competition: Blue Cash Preferred® Card from American Express vs. Citi® Double Cash Card – 18 month BT offer